 Yes.
 Every member of our community will be held accountable if they engage in acts of discrimination or harassment.
 Different processes are available depending on the nature of the behavior complained about and the person who engaged in the prohibited behavior.

 You can report such incidents, although the university may be more limited in the action it can take in response.

 Yes, if you feel threatened or you believe someone may have violated the criminal laws, you should report the incident as soon as possible to the Yale or New Haven Police.
 At the same time, or later, you may share information with university administrators to understand your options for internal resolution.

 The university’s current policies and procedures address incidents of discrimination and harassment.
 Although current Yale policies do not use the term “bias incident,” discriminatory or harassing acts motivated by a person’s race, ethnicity, sex, or other characteristics enumerated in Yale’s non-discrimination statement constitute violations of university policy, regardless of what terms are used to describe the incident.
-Such incidents should be reported to the Office for Equal Opportunity Programs, or for complaints of racial or ethnic harassment, to the President’s Committee on Racial and Ethnic Harassment, or to other individuals and offices identified on this website.
+Such incidents should be reported to the dean’s designee for your school, the Office for Equal Opportunity Programs, or for complaints of racial or ethnic harassment, to the President’s Committee on Racial and Ethnic Harassment, or to other individuals and offices identified on this website.
 These administrators will listen to you and work with you on taking appropriate action and finding a satisfactory resolution.